General Surgery Residency Program

 PGY 4 & 5

-Patient Care and Operating Room Experience Mark the Fourth Year.
-Rotations include Trauma, Night Float, Cardo & Thoracic, Elective, and Surgical Oncology.
+Patient care and operating room experience mark the fourth year.
+Rotations include Colorectal, Trauma, Night Float, Cardo & Thoracic, Elective, and Surgical Oncology.
 All rotations are 10 weeks.

 The emphasis during these rotations is on patient care and operating room experience.
-The PGY 4 experience will also include senior level rotations on University Hospital's Cardiovascular/thoracic, Acute Care Surgery service and Intensive Care Unit where the resident will have advanced responsibilities including the supervision of the junior residents on these services.
+The PGY 4 experience will also include senior level rotations on University Hospital's Cardiovascular/thoracic, Acute Care Surgery service and Intensive Care Unit and at Springhill Medical Center.
+Springhill Medical Center is a private hospital located 15 minutes from USA Health University Hospital.
+Our residents will have advanced responsibilities there including the supervision of the junior residents on these services.
 They also serve as the chief resident on the night float service and supervise the junior level residents and admit trauma and acute surgical patients.
 At the end of the PGY 4 year, residents will be expected to have met both the case number and defined category requirements for certification by the American Board of Surgery.

 The goal of the educational conferences of the USA General Surgery Residency is to provide the opportunity for residents to learn in depth the fundamentals of basic and applied sciences as applied to clinical surgery.
 Conferences are designed to enhance the residents' knowledge base that one must acquire to be a competent surgeon.